Iowa Health Care Quality Partners

 Get better contract terms and a return on your investment – with less effort.

-Network providers received $1 million in value-based payments for 2020
+Network providers have received $1 million in value-based payments since 2020.

 Access to more payers – giving you access to more potential clients and better occupancy.